razeedazee/remnant2-instances/instances/hardcore/README.md

 Notes:

-> Make a new hardcore character then exit game.
-> Copy over save matching your hardcore character number.
+> Copy over save matching your the new hardcore character number you will make.
+For example.
+2nd slot = `save_1.sav`
-> Load Hardcore Character into World
+> Make a new hardcore character and load to Ward 13
 > Touch World Stone
 > Exit to menu
 >